European Regional Development Fund: Scope (2021–2027)

+The funding available for this is part of the Cohesion Policy budget, which in total is EUR 392 billion; the Cohesion Policy budget also covers the Cohesion Fund, the European Social Fund Plus, and the Just Transition Fund.

 ERDF compliance

 All awards of ERDF must comply with European Union competition law (including State Aid Law and Government procurement in the European Union).
 Failure to comply with these legal requirements may result in irregularity rulings which carry financial implications.

 Criticism

 One project supported by the Fund is the Golf Club Campo de Golf in the African Spanish exclave Melilla, located right next to the border with Morocco where African migrants regularly attempt to enter the territory of the EU by climbing a triple fence with razor wire.
-In 2009, Ecologists in Action called the location insulting and asked the EU to investigate why more than €1.1m was given to the project by the ERDF.
+In 2009, Ecologists in Action called the location insulting and asked the EU to investigate why more than €1.1 million was given to the project by the ERDF.
 The petition was dismissed, because the objectives of the golf course to “increase tourism, create jobs and promote sport and sporting values” was compatible with the goals of the ERDF.